by Susan Flantzer

 Beatification of Karl in 2004

 Maria Josepha had raised Karl with a very religious upbringing, and upon marrying Princess Zita of Bourbon-Parma, also a very devout Roman Catholic, Karl told her, “Now, we must help each other to get to Heaven.”
-Karl was beatified on October 3, 2004, by Pope John Paul II, and he is known as Blessed Karl of Austria.
+Karl was beatified on October 3, 2004, by Pope John Paul II, is known as Blessed Karl of Austria.
 Beatification is the third of four steps toward sainthood in the Roman Catholic Church.

 After Karl and his family were exiled to the Portuguese island of Madeira, Maria Josepha settled in Bavaria, Germany where she lived in Geiselgasteig near Munich.
 Because of Allied bombings during World War II, Maria Josepha moved to the safety of Wildenwart Castle in Chiemgau, Bavaria, Germany.
 The castle belonged to the former Bavarian royal family, and Maria Josepha lived there with Princess Hildegard and Princess Helmtrud, two unmarried daughters of Ludwig III, the last King of Bavaria.
 Maria Josepha died at Wildenwart Castle on May 28, 1944, at the age of 76, and was allowed to be buried in the New Vault of the Imperial Crypt at the Capuchin Church in Vienna, beside her husband.